Kasia Bartoszynska

 My research and teaching focuses on the novel form and the theories connected to it, combining a formalist investigation of textual mechanics with an interest in studies of gender, sexuality, race, and world literature.
 I focus primarily on British and Irish literature of the long 18th century, but with a comparative and transnational approach that invariably delves into other traditions as well.
 Before I came to Ithaca college, I taught at the English Department at Monmouth College in Monmouth, Illinois, for 5 years, and at the Program of Cultures, Civilizations, and Ideas at Bilkent University in Ankara, Turkey, for 3 years.

-My book, Estranging the Novel: Poland, Ireland, and Theories of World Literature (published by Johns Hopkins University Press in August 2021) offers a new way of thinking about the development of the novel as a genre.
+My first book, Estranging the Novel: Poland, Ireland, and Theories of World Literature (published by Johns Hopkins University Press in August 2021) is about theories of the novel as a genre, and how it developed.
 I argue against the standard narrative of the novel's rise on two fronts, arguing that the focus on Anglo-French fiction, on the one hand, and realism, on the other, gives us an overly narrow sense of the novel's potential, and skews our readings of fiction from "other" parts of the world.
-I use close readings of pairs of books from Poland and Ireland, spanning the eighteenth through the twentieth centuries, to demonstrate how mainstream theories of the novel fail to engage their most innovative features, because they do not conform to emerging conventions of realist fiction.
-Examining the features of these works that have been seen as deviations from the novel's teleology, such as satire, interlaced tales, or the use of the supernatural, I present them as efforts to theorize the potential of the form; investigations of the novel's world-building powers.
+I use close readings of pairs of books from Poland and Ireland, spanning the eighteenth through the twentieth centuries, to talk about features of fiction that often get neglected in big-picture arguments about the novel as a form.

 I am jointly appointed in both Literatures in English and Women's, Gender, and Sexuality Studies, and teach introductory courses in both departments, as well as courses in eighteenth-century literature, and feminist fiction and theory.
+I'm currently serving as the Coordinator of the Women's, Gender, and Sexuality Studies Program.
 In my copious free time, I also do some translation, from Polish to English.
-I have translated several texts by Zygmunt Bauman, including Sketches in the Theory of Culture (Polity 2018), Of God and Man (Polity 2015), and Culture and Art (2021), and a book about Bauman's work by Dariusz Brzeziński.
+I have translated quite a few texts by the sociologist Zygmunt Bauman, including Sketches in the Theory of Culture (Polity 2018), Of God and Man (Polity 2015), and chapters in a 3-volume set of his work, and his memoir, My Life in Fragments (2023), as well as a book about Bauman's work by Dariusz Brzeziński.

-You can also see my personal website here, including my blog, where I write about things I've been reading lately.
+You can check out my personal website here, including my blog, where I write about things I've been reading (or watching) lately.

 Estranging the Novel: Poland, Ireland, and World Literature Studies (Johns Hopkins University Press, 2021)